Consensys/security-workshop-for-devs/README.md

 In [exercise 1](https://github.com/ConsenSys/devcon4-playground/tree/master/exercise1) we'll give a sneak peek of the `truffle analyze` command, an upcoming feature of [Truffle Suite](https://truffleframework.com).
 Let's see if Truffle can spot the security bug and think about ways to fix it.

-To make things fun, we'll have a crack at the exploiting the same vulnerability on [CaptureTheEther](https://capturetheether.com/challenges/math/token-sale/).
+To make things fun, we'll have a crack at exploiting the same vulnerability on [CaptureTheEther](https://capturetheether.com/challenges/math/token-sale/).

 *Hint: You need to compile the project before running the analyze command.*